GT-EmoryMINDlab/rodent-whole-brain-preprocessing-recipe/README.md

     c.
 Apply topup correction
 Output: \_topup
 #### 4. Raw brain mask creation
 Two brain extraction options are provided: *fsl bet* function, and Matlab *PCNN3D* toolbox.
 One can run both functions and pick the tightest mask for manual editing in the next step.
+You might need to play with "bet_f" at the head of "PreprocessingScript_step1.sh" as well as the parameters at the head of "PCNN3D_run_v1_3.m" to get a tigher mask.

     fsl bet: does good job for some rat brain.
     PCNN3D: does good job for mice brain.
 Output:  \_n4_bet_mask, \_n4_pcnn3d_mask (\_n4_csf_mask0 for mouse)
 ### Step2: Precise brain extraction & EPI template generation
 #### 1. Manually edit the brain mask using fsleyes editing tool